-Instead of grabbing a greasy slice to go, bring in your own homemade vegetarian pizza.
+Instead of grabbing a greasy slice to go, bring in your own homemade vegetarian pizza at lunchtime.
 Using a whole-wheat pita pocket rather than pizza dough shaves off preparation time, while diced eggplant offers a rich source of fiber and potassium.

 1 whole-wheat pita pocket